aditiingle/nasa-api-integration/README.md

 # nasa-api-integration
-This project displays NASA's Astronomy Picture of the Day (APOD) using Express.js, Axios, and EJS.
-It fetches daily space images and information from NASA's API and presents them on a web page.
+This project is a web application that displays NASA's Astronomy Picture of the Day (APOD) using the NASA API.
+Built with Express.js, EJS, and Axios, the app dynamically retrieves and showcases daily space images with detailed descriptions.
+It features a user-friendly interface styled with CSS and serves static assets from a public folder, displaying images from NASA’s collection.

 ## Getting Started